mharrisonbaker/mharrisonbaker/README.md

   Born out of laziness, a Python + React system to streamline newsletter creation and distribution for the Club for Open Data Enthusiasts (C.O.D.E.); not an official USPTO project :)

 - [**Chat-MPEP**](https://github.com/USPTOCode/preexam-assist)
  She’s an older manual, sir…but she's got it where it counts.
 Indexed, embedded, and chat-ready.
-Chat-MPEP transforms the USPTO’s Manual of Patent Examining Procedure RMDS (🤮) into structured JSON (🧼) and powers an interactive chatbot using LlamaIndex and Microsoft Phi, demoed on an airgapped laptop at USPTO Community Day 2024.
+Chat-MPEP transforms the USPTO’s Manual of Patent Examining Procedure from RDMS format (🤮) into structured JSON (🧼) and powers an interactive chatbot using LlamaIndex and Microsoft Phi, demoed on an airgapped laptop at USPTO Community Day 2024.

 - [**CPC Definition Expansion Tool**](https://github.com/USPTOCode/expandedCPCdefinitions)
   Sample code from a larger project I am working on.
 Human-readable definitions for 250,000 CPC symbols using LLMs and a deep respect for taxonomy.
 Finally a way through the classification rabbit hole without losing your head 👑